-I have taught courses in the Department of Religious Studies at McMaster University on the discipline of religious studies (Spring 2019, syllabus) the complex intersections between religion and violence (Fall 2018, syllabus).
+I have taught courses in the Department of Religious Studies at McMaster University on the discipline of religious studies (Spring 2019, syllabus), and on the complex intersections between religion and violence (Fall 2018, syllabus).
 My main pedagogical approach in the classroom is to foster both suspicion and sympathy.
-In an effort to prepare my students for further work and study I show students the benefits of both a negative and critical disposition toward scholarly texts and cultural phenomena, and a positive and charitable approach that begins by assuming the best of the source under consideration.
+In an effort to prepare my students for further work and study I show my students the benefits of both a negative and critical disposition toward scholarly texts and cultural phenomena, and a positive and charitable approach that begins by assuming the best of the source under consideration.

 Although I work in several overlapping areas of study the scholarly work that I do is divided into three projects: my dissertation on ontologies of violence, a book project on postsecular history, and a broader project that reconceptualizes Mennonite Studies.